fabianpoels/ul-address-search/README.md

 ### shared

 To enforce a consistent data model between the API and the frontend, I included a shared `Address` type.
+This approach avoids code duplication and ensures type safety across the API boundary.
+If the backend data structure changes, TypeScript will immediately flag any incompatibilities in the frontend at compile time rather than discovering them at runtime.

 ## Testing

 The API includes both unit and integration tests.
-Out of convenience, I opted to use the provided dataset also for the unit tests.
-In a true production environment, one could probably expect that the actual data changes over time, so a separate dataset for testing would be better.
+For convenience, I opted to use the provided dataset for the unit tests.
+In a true production environment, one would expect that the actual data changes over time (or lives in a database), so a separate dataset for testing would be better.

 To run the tests, there are multiple commands available: